Manuel Gamio: Work in Mexico and Guatemala

-He returned to Mexico in 1910 and the following year he was among the founders of the Escuela Internacional de Arqueología y Etnología Americana (International School of Archaeology and Ethnology of the Americas) in Mexico City, with funds obtained from Germany and the United States.
-Other individuals associated with the school included Eduard Seler, Alfred M. Tozzer and Boas.
-This was during the Mexican Revolution, and thus was a difficult time to establish new scientific institutions.
-Gamio was director of the school from 1916 through 1920, when it closed for lack of funds.

-In 1911 he established a ceramic sequence for the Valley of Mexico based on earlier stratigraphic excavations at Azcapotzalco, Distrito Federal.
-Between 1913 and 1916 he was inspector general of archaeological monuments of the Mexican Ministry of Public Education.
-He performed field work at various places in the Valley of Mexico, including Copilco, Cuicuilco and the Templo Mayor (all in the Distrito Federal); Chalchihuites, Zacatecas; Yucatán; Ecuador and Miraflores, Guatemala.

 He was the first scientific investigator to explore Teotihuacan.
 A result of these investigations was the book La población del valle de Teotihuacan (The Population of the Valley of Teotihuacan), published in 1922.
 A revision of his Columbia thesis, this work is still an important source for ethnographic information on the northern zone of the State of Mexico.
 He also produced some documentary films.
 He estimated the maximum population of Teotihuacan at 300,000.
 He criticized the Mexican census for classifying Spanish-speaking Indians as whites and those married by traditional rites as single.

 Earlier, in 1916, he had published the important book Forjando patria: pro nacionalismo (Mexico City: Libreria de Porrúa Hermanos) (Forging a Fatherland), a treatise on cultural assimilation of indigenous Mexicans into the racially mixed society of the country.
 Other works in Spanish include Hacia un México nuevo (1935) and Consideraciones sobre el problema del indigenismo (1948).

 In the 1920s he investigated the highlands of Guatemala, near the cities of Quiche, Huehuetenango and Quetzaltenango, concentrating on pottery styles.
 Due to the similarity of pottery from Guatemala and central Mexico, Gamio believed the latter area to be the original source of Maya civilization.
 He hypothesized that some of the early natives of central Mexico abandoned that area in search of a place free of earthquakes and volcanos.

 Gamio's publications on Mexico's indigenous was important for "reinstating Anahuac as the glorious foundation of Mexican history and culture."
 Gamio was one among many, including President Lázaro Cárdenas in the 1930s, who worked for the integration of the indigenous into national life.